solvaholic/octodns-sync/README.md

 # Octodns Action

-This action runs [**github/octodns**](https://github.com/github/octodns) to deploy your octodns config.
+This action runs [**github/octodns**](https://github.com/github/octodns) to deploy your DNS config.

-**github/octodns** allows you to manage your DNS records in a provider-agnostic format and test and publish changes with many different DNS providers.
+**octodns** allows you to manage your DNS records in a provider-agnostic format and test and publish changes with many different DNS providers.
 It is extensible and customizable.

-When you manage your octodns configuration in a GitHub repository, this [GitHub Action](https://help.github.com/actions/getting-started-with-github-actions/about-github-actions) allows you to test and publish your changes automatically in a [workflow](https://help.github.com/actions/configuring-and-managing-workflows) you define.
+When you manage your **octodns** DNS configuration in a GitHub repository, this [GitHub Action](https://help.github.com/actions/getting-started-with-github-actions/about-github-actions) allows you to test and publish your changes automatically using a [workflow](https://help.github.com/actions/configuring-and-managing-workflows) you define.

 ## Inputs

 ### Secrets

-**Required** To authenticate with your DNS provider, this action uses [encrypted secrets](https://help.github.com/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#about-encrypted-secrets) you've configured on your repository.
+(**Required**) To authenticate with your DNS provider, this action uses [encrypted secrets](https://help.github.com/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#about-encrypted-secrets) you've configured on your repository.
 For example if you use Amazon Route53 then [create these secrets](https://help.github.com/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) on the repository where you store your octodns config:

     "route53-aws-key-id": "YOURIDGOESHERE"
     "route53-aws-secret-access-key": "YOURKEYGOESHERE"